mblarsen/browser-acl/README.md

   }
 ```

-Policies are useful for grouping rules and adding more comples logic.
+Policies are useful for grouping rules and adding more complex logic.

 **Parameters**